-The openEHR community is now formally reviewing a set of archetypes for clinical use in an international setting.
-This is available via a web-based controlled authoring environment.
-The evaluation is proceeding under the guidance of Dr Heather Leslie and the Archetype Editorial Group.
+The openEHR Clinical Modelling Program develops archetypes, templates and terminology subsets for clinical use in an international setting.
+These are freely available via the web-based CKM authoring environment.
+The work proceeds under the governance of the Clinical Models Editorial Group.

-Templates are a further means of building clinical models; these are composed of one or more archetypes and add further constraints required for the use of those archetypes in a particular setting.
-Thus, archetypes for blood pressure, weight and blood sugar may be used when recording an annual review of a diabetic person or in an antenatal visit by a pregnant woman.
-That is to say, templates will be created that are specific to 'diabetic review' and 'antenatal visit'.
+Templates are a means of building clinical data sets specific to a use case.
+These are composed of elements of one or more archetypes and may add further constraints required for the use of those archetypes in a particular setting.
+Thus, data groups from archetypes for blood pressure, weight and blood sugar may be used when recording an annual review of a diabetic person or in an antenatal visit by a pregnant woman.
+Thus, templates will be created specific to 'diabetic review' and 'antenatal visit'.

 Every term in an archetype can be 'bound' to a terminology to better understand the authors intent.
 Further, archetypes allow expression of subsets to determine which terms are appropriate values at a given data point.
 This is called a 'constraint definition' and is really a placeholder for a valueset that is offered to the user within the application.

 Most terminologies use codes as identifiers or references to each individual term or concept.
 Codes and identifiers are generally to aid processing by computer rather than humans.
 They come at a price.

 One often hears that coded data are essential for semantic interoperability and decision support.
 Coding is the use of symbolic, or alphanumeric identifiers to tag data items as referring to concepts or terms from an agreed vocabulary or ontology.
 Coding, may, in many circumstances have some value.
 But it also comes at a price.
 This article looks at the balance sheet to tease out the issues facing those making recommendations for electronic health records and semantic interoperability.